bhuiyanmobasshir94/Recommender-Systems/Introduction to Recommender Systems Non-Personalized and Content-Based/README.md

 #### Implicit ratings
 -    It is possible to look at time-spent-browsing, clicks, purchases, review text, forwards, and lots of other things all together

+#### Organic display of recommendations
+-    This is designed to fit in and not overwhelm the listening experience with “in-your-face” recommendations.